-Baritone John Brancy is on the verge of an exciting and diverse performing career, hailed by the New York Times as “a vibrant, resonant presence.”
-Brancy was recently awarded the Top Prize at the 2018 Lotte Lenya Competition in New York, Second Prize at the 2017 Wigmore Hall Competition in London and prior to that won the media prize in the 2017 Belvedere Competition in Moscow and the Jensen Foundation Vocal Competition in 2015.
-He is also a past winner of the Marilyn Horne Song Competition.
+John Brancy‘s intense musicality and communicative power place him among the finest of baritones of his generation.
+Hailed by the New York Times as “a vibrant, resonant presence,” Brancy won First Prize in the Art Song Division of the 2018 Concours Musical International de Montreal.
+The win that recognized him as a premiere interpreter of Art Song repertoire in our time.
+The New Jersey native also won First Prize in the 2018 Lotte Lenya Competition in New York, Second Prize at the 2017 Wigmore Hall Competition in London and prior to that won the media prize in the 2017 Belvedere International Singing Competition in Moscow and first prize in the Jensen Foundation Vocal Competition in 2015.
+He is also a past winner of the Marilyn Horne Song Competition and the Sullivan Foundation Grand Prize.

-During the 2016-2017 season, the New Jersey native made important debuts at Florida Grand Opera singing the title role in Eugene Onegin, Clarion Music Society as Papageno in Die Zauberflöte, for Opera Omaha as the Steward in Dove’s Flight, and Opera National de Lorraine as Harlekin in Ariadne auf Naxos.
-Recent highlights have included his debut with the Glyndebourne Festival Opera Tour as Malatesta in Don Pasquale, his Opera Theatre of Saint Louis debut as Harlekin in Ariadne auf Naxos, Demetrius in A Midsummer Night’s Dream for Pacific Opera Victoria and Dancaire/Morales in Carmen for Opera Frankfurt.
-He returned to Carnegie Hall in recital as part of the “Evening of Song Series,” and his concert engagements have included the Boston Symphony Chamber Players, Edmonton Symphony, St. John’s College Concert Series, Chamber Music Society of Palm Beach, and Opera America’s 2016 Emerging Artist Recital Series in conjunction with the Jensen Foundation.
+Previous career highlights include important debuts at Florida Grand Opera, singing the title role in Eugene Onegin, Clarion Music Society as Papageno in Die Zauberflöte, for Opera Omaha as the Steward in Dove’s Flight, and Opera National de Lorraine as Harlekin in Ariadne auf Naxos.
+He has also debuted with the Glyndebourne Festival Opera Tour as Malatesta in Don Pasquale, Opera Theatre of Saint Louis as Harlekin in Ariadne auf Naxos, Demetrius in A Midsummer Night’s Dream for Pacific Opera Victoria and Dancaire/Morales in Carmen for Oper Frankfurt.

 |Adams||Mike the Rookie Cop||I WAS LOOKING AT THE CEILING AND THEN I SAW THE SKY|